AndyZ-maragidyne/Finding-The-Wizard/README.md

-Finding the wizard is a game where the wizard has dissapeared after his casting his spell and since you were his assistant, your punishment is to find him so that he can be put on trial in magical court.
+Finding the wizard is a game where the wizard has dissapeared after his casting his spell.
+It turns out,  the spell he was trying to cast was very dangerous and since you were his assistant, your punishment is to find him so that he can be put on trial in magical court.
 This one is kind of scuffed